 As in previous iterations of this report, we will look at different approaches that allow an examination over time.
 The first is self-reported unmet need for medical help from Eurostat.
-The second, involves looking at overall perceptions of the quality health services from the European Quality of Life Survey (2007-2016) (Eurofound 2017c; 2019c).
+The second, involves looking at overall perceptions of the quality health services from the European Quality of Life Survey (2007-2016) (Eurofound, 2017c; 2019c).

 Eurostat publishes rates of self-reported unmet need defined as the share of the population perceiving an unmet need for medical examination or treatment (online database hlth_silc_08).
-This is one of the social protection indicators used in the social protection performance monitor (SPPM) by the EU's Social Protection Committee (The Social Protection Committee 2020).
+This is one of the social protection indicators used in the social protection performance monitor (SPPM) by the EU's Social Protection Committee (Social Protection Committee, 2020).

 A number of reasons may be given for inability to avail of medical treatment, but in this case we look at reasons associated with problems of access (could not afford to, waiting list, too far to travel).
 The average rate of perceived unmet need for medical treatment (due to difficulties with access) was falling up until 2009 when it started to increase again.
-It rose from 3 per cent (EU-27) in 2009 to 3.7 per cent in 2013 (EU-28).
+It rose from 3 per cent (EU-27) in 2009 to 3.7 per cent in 2013 (EU-27).
 There was a noticeable improvement between 2013 and 2019 up to the eve of the pandemic.
-The average rate was 2 per cent in 2019 (EU-27) (Eurostat online database code hlth_silc-08).
+The average rate for the EU27 was 1.7 per cent in 2020 up 0.1 percentage points on 2019.
+(Eurostat online database code hlth silc-08).

-However, as Figure 25 shows, the perception is different between different income quintiles with more perceived unmet need in the poorer quintiles.
+However, as Figure 26 shows, the perception is different between different income quintiles with more perceived unmet need in the poorer quintiles.
 As in previous years, in 2019, it was least perceived in the top income earners (5th quintile) (0.9 per cent) and most amongst the lowest earners (or 1st quintile) (3.4 per cent).
 In short, as the EU's Social Protection Committee (2020) notes, there is a clear income gradient as those in the lowest income quintiles more often report an unmet need for medical care, and the gap between the lowest and highest quintiles rose during the crisis years.
-Between 2018 and 2019, there has been a slight decrease in the average rate and in the perception of unmet need in the lowest income group and a marginal increase in the second lowest cohort (quartiles 1 and 2).
+Between 2019 and 2020, there has been a slight increase in the average rate and in the perception of unmet need in the lowest income group and a marginal increase in the second lowest cohort (quartiles 1 and 2).

-Figure 25 Self-reported unmet need for Medical Examination or Treatment Due to Problem of Access (%), EU-28, 2008-2019, By income Quintile
+Figure 26 Self-reported unmet need for Medical Examination or Treatment Due to Problem of Access (%), EU-27, 2008-2020, By income Quintile

 Source: Eurostat online database hlth_silc_08.
 Reasons associated with problems of access: 'could not afford to, waiting list, too far to travel'.
-Rates prior to 2010 refer to EU27.
+16 Years and older.

-A complete set of data for 2020 including income thresholds is not yet available for every Member State, but data for 11 countries provides a snapshot of how citizens of individual states perceived changes in their healthcare needs in the context of the pandemic.
-Looking at the lowest income bracket (quintile 1), we find that between 2019 and 2020, rates of unmet health needs increased by between
+Data for 2020 on member states is available for all but one (Italy) of the EU27 and this provides a snapshot of how citizens of individual states perceived changes in their healthcare needs in the context of the pandemic.
+Looking at the lowest income bracket (quintile 1), we find that between 2019 and 2020, rates of unmet health needs increased by between +0.1 to 2.6 for those on the lowest incomes in eleven countries (Denmark, Lithuania, Sweden, Romania,

-+0.2 to 1.8 for those on the lowest incomes in three countries (Denmark, Romania, and Finland), remained stable in one (the Netherlands), fell marginally between -0.1 to 0.4 in four (Hungary, Slovenia, Austria, Greece) and declined by between -0.5 and -0.9 in three (Bulgaria, Belgium and Estonia) (Eurostat, hlth_silc_08).
+Spain, Croatia, Ireland, Latvia, Finland, Slovakia and France), remained stable in two (Malta and the Netherlands), fell marginally between -0.1 to 0.4 in six (Greece, Austria, Germany, Portugal, Slovenia and Hungary) and declined by between -0.5 and -2.8 in seven (Poland, Estonia, Cyprus, Czechia, Luxembourg, Belgium and Bulgaria) (Eurostat, hlth_silc_08).

-Figure 26 Unmet need for healthcare during the pandemic, 2020-21
+Figure 27 Unmet need for healthcare during the pandemic, 2020-21